shopsys/monorepo-tools/docs/contributing/releasing-a-new-version-of-shopsys-framework.md

 - Releasing a stage is a continuously running process so do not exit your CLI if it is not necessary.
 - When updating mutual dependencies in shopsys packages, the dependency on `coding-standards` is kept untouched in `http-smoke-testing` package as it is dependent on an obsolete version of the `coding-standards` package.
 See `Shopsys\Releaser\DependencyUpdater`.
-This behaviour should be discarded once the `http-smoke-testing` is dependent on `dev-master` version of `coding-standards` like all the other Shopsys packages.
+This behavior should be discarded once the `http-smoke-testing` is dependent on `dev-master` version of `coding-standards` like all the other Shopsys packages.